OpenMDAO/POEMs/POEM_081.md

     prob_options : dict or None
         Remaining named args for problem that are converted to options.
     **kwargs : named args
-        All remaining named args that become options for `SubproblemComp`.
+        All remaining named args that become options for `SubmodelComp`.

     Attributes
     ----------